 C16.2.4.
 Prevalidation.
 Prevalidation requests are received daily from the Mechanization of Contract Administration Services (MOCAS) for contractor payments that meet prevalidation thresholds.
 The primary intent of the process is for the Defense Finance and Accounting Services (DFAS) to ensure that sufficient obligations were previously recorded by the IA in the Authorized Accounting system before a payment is made by the DFAS disbursing office to liquidate the obligation.
 Liquidating progress payment transactions are also prevalidated to ensure that the outstanding progress payment balance in the IA accounting system is not overliquidated.
 The ultimate goal of the Prevalidation process is to prevent Problem Disbursements (PDs), such as Unmatched Disbursements (UMDs) and Negative Unliquidated Obligations (NULOs).

 C16.2.5.
 Expenditure Authority.
 An Expenditure Authority (EA) is required before any disbursements (including reconciliation adjustments) are made against any case (See RCG Figure A7.C2.F9.).
-If the purchaser has an account with a Federal Reserve Bank (FRB), DFAS Indianapolis (DFAS-IN) is authorized to make an "emergency" draw from that account.
+If the purchaser has an account with a Federal Reserve Bank (FRB), Defense Finance and Accounting Services - Indianapolis (DFAS-IN) is authorized to make an "emergency" draw from that account.
 If not, DFAS-IN may request additional payment from the purchaser or take other appropriate action.

 C16.2.6.
 Problem Disbursements.